DETAILED ACTION

 The following is a statement of reasons for the indication of allowable subject matter:

 While Cas9 and variants thereof (including high-fidelity variants) are well-known in the art, as set forth in the instant specification and supported by a search of both the patent and non-patent literature, the instantly-claimed Cas9 variant comprising a mutation in the surface loop as set forth at instant claim 1 does not appear to have been known in the field as of the effective filing date, nor does the state of the art as of the effective filing date provide sufficient motivation to arrive at the instant invention.
-While Slaymaker et al., 2016 does disclose that the RuvC domain (which comprises the region of mutated amino acid residues set forth in the instant application per UniProt entry Q99ZW2) is implicated in stabilizing the nontarget strand of the target DNA and is thus a viable target to alter in order to require more stringent Watson-Crick base pairing between the RNA guide and the target DNA strand (page 84, text column 2, paragraph 2), they do not disclose the instantly claimed mutation.
-Additionally, CA 3069296 A1 (hereinafter Kim; previously cited) discloses the deletion of one or more amino acids in region 2-3 of SpCas9 to improve target specificity (page 12, lines 16-19; page 94, lines 9-11), which completely encompasses the instantly claimed range of 6-12 amino acids and must necessarily produce a Cas9 with the instantly claimed structure and function (see MPEP § 2114 and § 2173.05(g)), as set forth in the restriction requirement dated 06/26/2025.
+While Slaymaker et al., 2016 (of record) does disclose that the RuvC domain (which comprises the region of mutated amino acid residues set forth in the instant application per UniProt entry Q99ZW2) is implicated in stabilizing the nontarget strand of the target DNA and is thus a viable target to alter in order to require more stringent Watson-Crick base pairing between the RNA guide and the target DNA strand (page 84, text column 2, paragraph 2), they do not disclose the instantly claimed mutation.
+Additionally, CA 3069296 A1 (hereinafter Kim; of record) discloses the deletion of one or more amino acids in region 2-3 of SpCas9 to improve target specificity (page 12, lines 16-19; page 94, lines 9-11), which completely encompasses the instantly claimed range of 6-12 amino acids and must necessarily produce a Cas9 with the instantly claimed structure and function (see MPEP § 2114 and § 2173.05(g)), as set forth in the restriction requirement dated 06/26/2025.
 However, as Applicant noted in the reply dated 08/26/2025, this disclosure constitutes “a laundry list of possible mutated amino acids”; furthermore, Kim does not motivate the deletion of 6-12 amino acids specifically, as instantly claimed.

 In summary, it does not appear that a person having ordinary skill in the art would have been sufficiently motivated by what was known in the field at the time of the effective filing date of the claimed invention to alter a wild-type Cas9 to arrive at the instantly claimed variant Cas9.